plone/training/docs/react/initial_form_data.md

   "description": "Add the Edit mode so that the user can edit the question and answer list."
   "property=og:description": "Add the Edit mode so that the user can edit the question and answer list."
-  "property=og:title": "Use Initial Form Data To Edit An Item" "keywords": "Plone, Training, exercise, solution, react"
+  "property=og:title": "Use Initial Form Data To Edit An Item" "keywords": "Plone, training, exercise, solution, React"
 ---

 (initial-form-data-label)=